6 Stockton University students, 1 employee test positive for COVID-19

-Six Stockton University students and one employee at have tested positive for COVID-19, the school reported Thursday.
+Six Stockton University students and one employee have tested positive for COVID-19, the school reported Thursday.

-The cases include one student at the university’s Galloway campus, and five off-campus students, according to the school’s new coronavirus case online dashboard.
+The cases include one student at the university’s Galloway Township campus and five off-campus students, according to the school’s new coronavirus case online dashboard.
 The employee who tested positive was also at the school’s Galloway campus.

-So far, the positives reported Thursday reflect the total cases since Sept.
+So far, the cases reported Thursday reflect the total cases since Sept.
 1.

-Students started moving back to the university’s campuses in Atlantic City and Galloway Sept.
-3, the first of three move-in days due to the pandemic.
+Students started moving back to the university’s campuses in Atlantic City and Galloway on Aug.
+29.

 In total, Stockton will welcome 2,200 students across all grade levels to live on campus this year, about a third fewer than last year.
 The college plans to offer about 64% of its classes remotely, 10% in person and the remainder hybrid.